 He played a major role in Canada's industrial mobilization during WWII as chairman of the Wartime Industries Control Board, president of Polymer Corp and director general of the Priorities Branch of the Department of Munitions and Supply.
 He was created a CBE in 1946.
 Berkinshaw returned to Goodyear 1945, becoming president 1952 and chairman 1959.

 Howard Hewlett Clark (1903-1983) was born in Fort Macleod, Alberta.
 Clark attended Trinity College, receiving his Divinity Testamur in 1930 and a B.A. in 1932.
 He was Bishop of the Diocese of Edmonton from 1954 to 1961 and Bishop of Rupert's Land from 1961 to 1970.
-He was elected Primate of the Anglican Church of Canada in 1959; in this position he established the Primate’s World Relief and Development Fund, and in 1964 he hosted the world-wide Anglican Congress.
-In 1970 he was made a Companion of the Order of Canada.

-During World War II Seaborn was posted overseas, serving as Padre for the 1st Battalion, Canadian Scottish Regiment from 1943-1945 and participated in the D-Day Normandy Landings.
+Robert Lowder Seaborn was born in Toronto and completed high school at the U of T Schools.
+He earned a B.A. in Classics in 1932 and a degree in Divinity at Trinity College, followed by studies at Oxford University.
+During World War II Seaborn was posted overseas, serving as Padre for the 1st Battalion, Canadian Scottish Regiment, and participated in the D-Day Normandy Landings.
 He won a Military Cross during the Juno Beach landing for carrying the wounded to safety while under fire.
 He was awarded the "Croix de Guerre" by the French Government.
-On July 15, 1944, he appeared in a photograph giving absolution to an unknown soldier of the 3rd Canadian Infantry Division, one of the iconic images of the Second World War.
+On July 15, 1944, he appeared in a photograph giving absolution to an unknown soldier, one of the iconic images of the Second World War.
 Seaborn later returned to Ontario and served as Bishop Ordinary to the Canadian Forces from 1980-1986.

-John Bothwell (1926-2013 ) was born in Toronto and studied at the University of Toronto where he obtained a B.A. in 1948 followed by a Licentiate in Theology and a B.Div. from Trinity College.
+John Bothwell was born in Toronto and studied at the University of Toronto where he obtained a B.A. in 1948 followed by a Licentiate in Theology and a B.Div. from Trinity College.
 He was ordained an Anglican deacon and priest and served in parishes in Toronto, Vancouver, Oakville and Dundas.
 He served as National Executive Director of Program, was elected Diocesan Bishop of Niagara in 1973.

 Elected Archbishop of the Province of Ontario in 1985, he served until his retirement in 1991.
-Archbishop Bothwell has travelled extensively in Britain, Africa, Latin America and the Carribean.
-He has authored three books on the church and its role in society.
+Archbishop Bothwell travelled extensively in Britain, Africa, Latin America and the Carribean.
+He authored three books on the church and its role in society.

-In addition to his duties as Chancellor and as chair of UBS Global Management, Wilson juggled a range of charitable activities, from fundraising for mental health and neuroscience to membership in Trinity’s Strength to Strength Campaign Cabinet.
+In addition to his duties as Chancellor and as chair of UBS Global Management, Wilson juggled a range of charitable activities, from fundraising for mental health and neuroscience, to membership in Trinity’s Strength to Strength Campaign.
 In February of 2006, he was appointed Canada's Ambassador to Washington.
 Michael Wilson is currently Chancellor of University of Toronto.